-* Indicates groups previously genotyped in prior reports (O’Malley 2015, O’Malley 2017)
+* Indicates groups previously genotyped in prior reports (O’Malley et al. 2015, O’Malley et al. 2017)

 Genetic parentage analysis

 To estimate the number of NOR adult returns that were progeny of previously sampled salmon (live or carcass), the microsatellite genotypes of putative progeny were compared to the genotypes of adults, as indicated in Figures 2 and 3.
 The comparisons were first conducted within the maximum-likelihood framework of the parentage assignment program CERVUS (Version 3.07; Kalinowski et al. 2007).
 Parent(s) - offspring assignments were made using a strict 95% confidence criterion, a minimum of seven loci and a maximum of one mismatch between parent - offspring pairs (maximum of two mismatches for parent - offspring trios).
 Parentage assignments from CERVUS were then verified using the combined PLS - FL algorithm implemented in COLONY (Version 2.061; Jones and Wang 2010).
 The second analysis was conducted as CERVUS’s likelihood-based parentage assignment method requires an accurate estimate of the number of parents contributing to a cohort (Harrison et al. 2013).
 Moreover, simulation studies have suggested that COLONY’s assignment protocol is the most accurate of three alternate pedigree reconstruction methods (Harrison et al. 2013).
 COLONY was run using the following parameters: medium run length, polygamous male and female setting, allele dropout, and an error rate of 1% per locus.